kyurkchyan/PriceMonitor/README.md

 - .NET 9.0 SDK or later
 - An Amazon ASIN for the product you want to monitor
 - SMTP server credentials for sending email notifications
+- Telegram bot token and chat ID (if using Telegram notifications)

 ## Configuration